GetCider/zoobac_documentation/README.md

 - After the first system boot, click on the button with the mouse image (similar to the "**Start**" button in windows), select "**Settings**", and then "**Session and Startup**".
 In the "**Application Autostart**" tab, remove all the checkmarks.

 - In the "**Application Autostart**" tab we click "**Add**", fill in the first two lines, and in the '**Command**' line we specify the path to the executable file of our program. '**/home/zoobac/Desktop/desktop**'

 <p align="center">
   <img src="https://github.com/GetCider/zoobac_documentation/raw/master/imgs/installation3.png" />
 </p>
 ____

-## Verification
+## STEP 4.
+Verification

+**Prior to restarting the computer, p`lease disable WIFI in the computer settings.**

-That’s all, after rebooting of this computer, our software will always automatically start.
+That’s all, after rebooting this computer, our software will always automatically start.

 >If you make certain settings in the BIOS, the computer will automatically turn on when the power is applied to the power plug (useful in case when the electricity was turned off)

 Now, we check the workability by rebooting the computer.

-If computer refuses to see the system you will need to go to BIOS settings(F10 or F11 on Lenovo)
+If the computer refuses to see the system you will need to go to BIOS settings(F10 or F11 on Lenovo)